GEEO- Greater Earth Energy Organization

 Conclusions

-The Energy Dilemma and the Climate Emergency are interrelated as having access to plentiful clean energy is the key to addressing either situation.
-Easily obtainable fossil fuels will reach critical levels by mid-century.
+Having access to plentiful clean energy is the key to addressing the Energy Trilemma and avoiding wars over the control and distribution of energy resources.
+Previous easily obtainable fossil fuels are reaching critical levels and are currently the source of international military conflict threatening global economic stability.
 Terrestrial alternative energy sources including nuclear, wind and ground solar cannot be realistically scaled to replace fossil fuels at present or at future consumption levels.
-The only technologically near term alternative currently available to humanity is the space energy option which is to harvest inexhaustible clean energy in space for meeting humanity’s energy needs on Earth.
+The only technologically near-term alternative currently available to humanity is the Greater Earth Energy Option which is to harvest inexhaustible clean energy in space for meeting humanity’s energy needs on Earth and to do that with lunar resources.

-Although engineering will still be a substantial challenge, no technological or scientific breakthroughs are necessary for developing the space energy option.
-The standard criticism for deploying a space power system has been the initial cost, especially the cost of launching massive amounts of hardware into orbit.
-Mass producing re-usable launch systems and automatizing the manufacturing process of the space power systems will bring down these costs and the eventual the use of lunar materials could further reduce costs.
+Although engineering will still be a substantial challenge, no technological or scientific breakthroughs are necessary for developing this energy option.
+The standard criticism for deploying a space solar power system has been the initial cost, especially the cost of launching massive amounts of hardware into orbit.
+Mass producing fully reusable launch systems and automatizing the manufacturing process of the space power systems will bring down these costs and the use of lunar materials could further reduce costs and the environmental impact of launching space solar power systems from the surface of the Earth.

-Projected world energy demand based on estimated population projections will approach 271,560 TWh of power annually.
+Global primary energy consumption is currently on the order of 190,000 terawatt‑hours (TWh) per year, and electricity consumption is about 32,000 TWh per year (2025 data).
+Projected world energy demand based on estimated population projections will approach 300,000 TWh of power annually.
 Distributed equally, this would be a per capita energy consumption of 3 kW which could lead to worldwide prosperity.
-The estimated value of this energy market calculated in today’s dollars will grow to at least US $25-35 trillion but probably much more.
+The estimated value of this energy market will grow to at least US $25-35 trillion but probably much more.

 Most people would agree that it would be preferable to live in an energy rich world rather than in an energy poor world.
 This applies not only to our standard of living but also having sufficient energy to tackle other global problems such as restoring the environment, adapting to climate change, providing adequate clean water, ending poverty as well as providing hope for a positive and peaceful future for all humanity.
-If, as shown in this article, the existing alternative terrestrial energy resources cannot be realistically scaled to meet humanity’s future energy needs as a replacement for fossil fuels, then neither will regulatory frameworks, taxes on CO2 , carbon trading schemes, nor new business models to change society’s energy habits.
-The time to address and solve the Energy Dilemma and the Climate Emergency is now.
-Creating the GEEO and implementing the space energy option is a realistic, pragmatic and equitable way to do so.
-As it is an “option” it should be evaluated and compared with all other energy sufficiency and climate mitigation options currently available to humanity.
+If existing alternative terrestrial energy resources cannot be realistically scaled to meet humanity’s future energy needs and as a replacement for fossil fuels, then neither will regulatory frameworks, taxes on CO2, carbon trading schemes, nor new business models to change society’s energy habits.
+The time to address and solve the Energy Trilemma and the Climate Emergency is now.
+Creating the GEEO and implementing the Greater Earth Energy Option is a realistic, pragmatic and equitable way to do so.
+As it is an “option” it should be evaluated and compared with all other energy security and climate mitigation options currently available to humanity.

 (*) Arthur R. Woods is an independent researcher and astronautical artist based in Switzerland with two art projects successfully flown on the Mir space station.
 He is co-founder with Marco C. Bernasconi of The Space Option concept.
 He is member of the International Academy of Astronautics.